 A passenger ship was to undergo a moderate conversion.
 The shipyard perceived that the owner was providing engineering after contract signing, but the engineering that arrived from the owner's naval architects fell far short of the anticipated scope of information.

 Dr. Fisher served as chairman of the arbitration panel in this dispute of about $12 million.
 Several other issues were in dispute as well.
-The timeliness and completeness of the Owner's engineering was addressed by the arbitration award.
+The timeliness and completeness of the Owner's engineering were addressed by the arbitration award.
 One of the parties contested the award in federal district court and the US Court of Appeals, both of which upheld the award in its entirety.

 Additional sample cases underscoring Fisher Maritime's experience are presented in the link below.